Panopto video above from Library Services (includes sub-titles)

 Go to FindIt@Bham - and sign in at the top right with your University login (username and password).

-- In the drop-down menu at the end of the central search bar, choose Article Search
+- Under the central search bar, choose Article

 - You can use Article Search to find a particular article or to do a basic literature search.
 Try doing both now.
 Search for the following article: